izakp/django_simple_json_rpc/README.md

 		}

 Routes should return dictionaries.
 If a route returns an object, foo it is wrapped in {"data": foo} before a JSON response is rendered.

+## Logging

+To enable logging, put this in your settings.py:

+	DJANGO_JSON_RPC_DEBUG = True

+Make sure your application has a default logger available.
+Logging fails silently.

 ## Evaluating Named Parameters